TradeTrust/documentation/docs/migration-guide/migration-tt-cli-v5.md

 ### Present state:

-The token belongs to `Charlie` (both owner and holder are the address of Alice)
+The token belongs to `Charlie` (both owner and holder are the address of Charlie)

 ### Actions